Credit Karma Review

 Credit Karma Features

 Credit Karma will check two out of the three credit-reporting agencies for any changes to your report, specifically TransUnion and Equifax.
-Now, I’m a bit disappointed that they don’t also check Experian, as it’s important to check for errors or negative information on all three, so that’s a definite drawback right upfront.
+The absence of Experian monitoring is a limitation.
+In our experience, credit protection requires visibility across all three major bureaus.
+We find it’s easier to catch fraudulent activity that might only appear on one report.
 The good news is, you’ll get weekly credit reports so you can stay on top of everything.

-So what happens if you do find an error?
-Well, if it’s on the report from TransUnion, you can actually dispute it without having to leave the Credit Karma website.
-This is certainly a lot easier to do from one platform, so I’m a fan of the Direct Dispute feature.
+When you discover errors on your credit report, Credit Karma’s Direct Dispute feature initiates the correction process.
+We found it easy to launch a request on the platform.
+It eliminated the hassle of navigating multiple websites or mailing dispute letters.
 On top of that, Credit Karma will also scan the dark web for the email address associated with your account, plus, they’ll tell you if that email has been involved in any data breach.
 Looks like I wasn’t so lucky this time…

 Oh, no, my email was involved in a breach!